HoangTheQuyen96/clean-architecture-nodejs-pattern/README.md

 - `src/usecases`: Where we write the core application logic.[Equivalent Use Cases Layer In Clean Architecture]
 - `src/configuration`: where we reverse the dependency **Where to initiate the instances**:
-- `src/app.js` is the start point of application entrypoints and start the instance which is singleton like: database connection, kafka connection, ... then can get new instances of adapters
+- `src/app.js` is point start of program.

 ## Based on the idea of developers
 - [Duy Quach](https://github.com/quachduyy)